High Net-Worth Divorce in Pennsylvania

 Real Estate in a High Net-Worth Divorce

 In a divorce, a couple's marital home and any other real estate holdings, such as vacation homes, investment properties, or commercial properties, could be subject to equitable distribution.
 Such a determination would rest in part on when a couple was married, when they purchased a property, how much the down payment was, and how the payments were made.
-After deciding which property is to be divided, our attorney can also help you through such matters as appraisals and comparative market analysis in order to decide whether to keep a property or to put it on the market.
+After deciding which property is to be divided, our attorneys can also help you through such matters as appraisals, tax consequences and comparative market analysis in order to decide whether to keep a property or to put it on the market.
 If you and your spouse cannot reach an agreement on this property division issue, or if you disagree on the valuation of any properties, then the matter could be left up to the court to decide.

 Professional Practices, Partnerships, and Businesses

 The difficulty of a divorce escalates when business assets are involved, necessitating the involvement of numerous specialists.
-Forensic accountants and actuarial experts will have to assess a business's fair market value, and all manner of records and assets will have to be thoroughly examined.
+Forensic accountants and actuarial experts may need to assess a business's fair market value, and all manner of records and assets may have to be thoroughly examined.
 This means examining general ledgers, equipment, payroll registers, inventory, real estate, client lists, enterprises, and more.
 Then there is the decision of whether or not to keep the business or to sell it.
 Whether you want to buy-out your spouse's interest in the business, sell the business assets, create an annuitized settlement, or achieve some other resolution, our skilled attorney can assist you in reaching the right outcome.

 Dividing Retirement Assets